 How To Groom A Yorkipoo

-Yorkipoos need to have their nails trimmed once a month, at the very least and their teeth should be brushed 2 to 3 times a week.
-Also get into the habit of checking their ear for any signs of redness or bad odours.
+Yorkipoos need to have their nails trimmed once a month with dog nail clippers, at the very least and their teeth should be brushed 2 to 3 times a week using a dog toothbrush.
+Also, get into the habit of checking their ear for any signs of redness or bad odours.
 Wipe clean the outer ear using a wet cotton ball.

 The Temperament of a Yorkipoo